 Start small.
 I started with using the greeting cards I received when I was first diagnosed; a few photos of my dog.

 Try small pages, and small books.
-Arts and crafts stores such as Michaels typically have lots of supplies to choose from.
+Arts and crafts stores typically have lots of supplies to choose from.

 I like to take one plastic sleeve and one scrapbooking notebook page with me and work on one page at a time.
 Less overwhelming and easier to accomplish than cataloging your 400 photos from a vacation overseas.

 Several craft store sell scrapbooks that have already been "decorated" and all that needs to be done, is add the photos.
 This might be a good way to start for someone that is worried about not being creative.